Chris Hatcher (pitcher): Los Angeles Dodgers

 On December 10, 2014, Hatcher was traded to the Los Angeles Dodgers, along with Andrew Heaney, Austin Barnes, and Enrique Hernández, in exchange for Dan Haren, Dee Gordon, Miguel Rojas and cash.
 He was initially seen as a key figure in improving what had been a poor Dodger bullpen the previous season.
 With Kenley Jansen on the disabled list at the start of the season, Hatcher not only made the opening day roster but was given the first opportunity to be the team's fill-in closer and picked up his first career save on opening day.
 However, he struggled in subsequent outings and he was moved into less stressful situations.
 Regardless, manager Don Mattingly said, "we're not losing faith in him" despite cause for concern about the release point of his pitches.
 He was placed on the disabled list with a strained oblique, where he remained for two months.
 When he rejoined the team he regained his form and Mattingly started showing more faith in him.
 He appeared in 49 games for the Dodgers in 2015, with a 3–5 record and 3.60 ERA and four saves.
+In four appearances in the Dodgers' loss to the Mets in the NLDS, the only postseason action of his career, Hatcher pitched 32⁄3 innings without allowing a run or a hit, and tallied five strikeouts.

 On January 13, 2016, Hatcher and the Dodgers reached agreement on a one-year, $1.065 million, contract to avoid salary arbitration.
 He pitched in 37 games for the Dodgers in 2016, with a 5–4 record and 5.53 ERA in 40 2/3 innings.
 On July 20, he was placed on the disabled list with an oblique strain and he didn't return.
 On December 1, 2016, he signed a one-year, $1.25 million, contract with the Dodgers to avoid arbitration.
 He appeared in 26 games for the Dodgers with a 4.66 ERA in 2017.